alex-page/github-project-automation-plus/README.md

 ## Troubleshooting

-**GraphqlError: Resource not accessible by integration** or **Secrets are not currently available to forks.** This error happens on repository projects and forked repositories because [`GITHUB_TOKEN` only has read permissions](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
+**GraphqlError: Resource not accessible by integration** or **Secrets are not currently available to forks.**

+This error happens on repository projects and forked repositories because [`GITHUB_TOKEN` only has read permissions](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token).
 Create a personal access token following the instructions above.

+**Parameter token or opts.auth is required**

+This error happens when using a personal access token to run the workflow on PRs from forked repositories.
+This is because [GitHub secrets are not populated for workflows triggered by forks](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-events-for-forked-repositories-2).
+Use `pull_request_target` as the webhook event instead to [enable access to secrets](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target).

 **SAML enforcement**